Today I want to talk about one of the most important Excel functions – INDIRECT function.

 Thus, by placing the starting and ending rows of the summation in cells D2 and D3 and using the INDIRECT function, all we need to do is to change the starting and ending row reference in D2 and D3 when we want to compute sales for a different combination of products.

-The last point that needs your attention in figure 2 is the difference and similarities between two formulas.
+The last point that needs your attention in figure 2 is the difference and similarities between the two formulas.
 The formula in cell E15 is just copied from cell D15.
 By copying and pasting, you don’t need to do manual work.
 But you have to make sure that what you get is right.
 That’s the reason why I mention dollar sign ($) at the beginning.

 Case 2: Consolidate multiple worksheets into one master worksheet